guardian/price-migration-engine/lambda/README.md

 #### Generating the start date, i.e.: the day the new rate plan/price-rise comes into effect for a subscription

 The cohort as a whole has a start date, which is set in the cohort spec.
-So for any individual sub, the price rise will take effect on that date or later.
+So for any individual sub, the price rise (i.e.: the date the new Zuora ratePlan becomes active) will take effect on that date or later.
 For any sub the price rise date will be the next service period start date on or later than that overall start date.

 1. We spread the start dates out randomly for each **monthly** subscription [over 3 months](./src/main/scala/pricemigrationengine/handlers/EstimationHandler.scala#L78-L80).